List of Taiwanese automakers

+Due to the limited market size, automotive manufacturers in Taiwan have relatively small-scale operations.
+The majority of major manufacturers engage in contract manufacturing for foreign car brands from Japan and the US.
+Only a few manufactures, like Yulon and China Motor, have their own brands.

 Hotai Motor

 Hotai Motor, through its affiliate Kuozui Motors, manufactures Toyota vehicles in Taiwan.

 Yulon Motors

 In 2004, Yulon Motors created Yulon Nissan Motors, a subsidiary dedicated to building Nissan vehicles under license.
 However, Yulon's manufacturing division continued to manufacture cars for other automakers.
 On 22 November 2005, Yulon GM was established as a joint venture of Yulon and GM.
+Foxtron (established in 2020) is a joint venture of Yulon and the technology company Foxconn.

 Currently, Yulon manufactures Nissan vehicles for Yulon Nissan Motors and their own all-terrain vehicle brand called Cectek.

-Yulon Motors

 Known as "Yue Loong" until 1992, Yulon Motors sells Nissan and Renault vehicles.

 Vehicles currently manufactured by Yulon in Taiwan are the Nissan Sentra, Nissan Kicks and the Nissan X-Trail.